schandy2211/or56a-analysis/README.md

 # Mechanistic Analysis of Odorant Antagonism in Drosophila Or56a
+_A Technical Assignment Independently Executed Using Public Data and Tools_

 This project explores how the agonist **geosmin** and antagonist **linalool** interact with the *Drosophila melanogaster* olfactory receptor Or56a, using a combination of **AlphaFold-based structure prediction**, **fpocket pocket identification**, **AutoDock Vina docking**, and **PyMOL structural alignment**.